jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 - Also function as street.
 - Adds Shift+V variations with this ground to various City Decoration and City Lights Pack ornaments.

-### Docklands Module

-The docklands gate connects modules across streets to keep atractiveness bonus.
-It is available in the docklands module construction.

-Note: the menu has no scroll option.
-It may not show if you already have too many modules.

 ## Known Issues